Beef Enchiladas

 beef, salt, baking soda in bowl

-While the beef rests, chop the onion, jalapeño, and garlic and prep your other ingredients.
+While the beef is doing its thing, chop the onion, jalapeño, and garlic, and get the rest of your ingredients ready to go.

 chopped onions, jalapeno peppers, garlic on cutting board

+Make the Sauce: Heat the oil in a large nonstick skillet over medium-high heat, then add the beef.
 Cook, breaking it up with a wooden spoon, until browned, about 5 minutes.
-Using a slotted spoon, transfer the browned meat to a plate.
+Use a slotted spoon to transfer the beef to a plate and set it aside.

 Wooden spoon in a skillet of browned beef.